-One of the points that the Doctors have told me repeatedly is that you cannot trust all the information that you read online and that you need to refer to proper studies to make informed decisions.
+One of the points that the Doctors have told me repeatedly is that you cannot trust all the information that you read online and what you need to refer to proper studies to make informed decisions.

 I want to remind everyone to reduce the amounts of processed foods and the fast foods that you choose for your meals.
-Every little-bit will add up over the month!
+Every little bit will add up over the month!

 You are finding ways to be able to go out with friends and family on occasion to a restaurant and be able to order an excellent suitable meal that will not throw you off your program.